-From the second week of September through the second week of June, the FPCLG family ordinarily offers two Sunday worship services.
+From the third week of September through the second week of June, FPCLG ordinarily offers two Sunday worship services.
 Both services are held in our Sanctuary and include the reading of scripture and a sermon by our pastor or visiting preacher.
-Both services celebrate the sacrament of the Lord’s Supper (gluten-free) on the first Sunday of the month.
-Both services contain elements of worship in the Reformed Tradition.
+Both services celebrate the sacrament of the Lord’s Supper (gluten-free available) on the first Sunday of the month.
+Both services contain elements of worship in the Reformed tradition.
 While the expressions of these worship services differ in style, they do not differ in purpose, or substance.
 It is our hope that you will choose a service that inspires your own sense of God’s presence and equips you to minister to others in your life.

 9:30 A.M.
 Classic Worship: